-Prepare the detector for transport.
-See the Transporting or Shipping the Detector section in this operating manual.
+1. Prepare the device for transport.
+See Transporting or Shipping the Device (page 145).

-1. Loosen the four captive screws on the front left and front right of the detector.
+1. Loosen the four captive screws on the front left and front right of the device.

-Figure 38: Captive screws on the slide-in module
+Figure 37: Captive screws on the slide-in module (doors not shown)

-- 2. Push all tubing and capillaries, which are present in the tubing chase of the Vanquish system modules, into the tubing chase.
+- Push all tubing and capillaries, which are present in the tubing chase of the Vanquish system modules, into the tubing chase.
 Otherwise, you will not be able to remove the slide-in module properly from the enclosure in the next step. - 3.
-Grasp the slide-in module by the leak tray, and pull the module out of the enclosure by approximately 10 cm.
+Grasp the slide-in module by the protective cover of the gas filter assembly, and pull the module out of the enclosure by approximately 10 cm.

-Figure 39: Pulling out the slide-in module
+Figure 38: Pulling out the slide-in module (doors not shown)

-NOTICE The slide-in module can fall down when pulling it out of the enclosure too far.
+The slide-in module can fall down when pulling it out of the enclosure too far.

 Pull out the slide-in module just far enough so that you can grasp it on both sides from below.

 - 4. Remove the slide-in module from the enclosure.
-The following steps require a team effort: - a) Take the slide-in module on both sides from below. - b) Pull the slide-in module from the rails towards the front. - c) Place the slide-in module on a clean and stable surface. - 5.
-Return the slide-in module: - a) To request a dedicated packaging for the slide-in module and for the appropriate procedure for returning the module, contact your local Thermo Fisher Scientific support organization. - b) Pack the slide-in module in the dedicated packaging.
+The following steps require a team effort: - a) Take the slide-in module on both sides from below. - b) Pull the slide-in module from the rails towards the front. - c) Place the slide-in module on a clean and stable surface.